 From this Monday.com vs Microsoft Project comparison, you would have noticed both have benefits and disadvantages to them.
 Which is the best fit for you organisation would depend on which of their features align with your needs.

 While Monday.com may excel with its simplified UI and intuitive task management features, it may not be suited for large and complex projects.
 This is especially the case when these organisations require very specific features and configurations.
 Its lack of holistic integration of time and expense tracking also makes it impractical for program and portfolio management.
 While it may appear cheaper at first glance, the premium tools are only available through their more expensive packages.

-Its price packages may not be the most friendly on the pocket.
-However, but these packages can be paired with your pre-existing Office365 subscriptions.
+Its price packages can seem unfriendly at first glance, however, these packages can be paired with your pre-existing Office365 subscriptions.
 Therefore, you can tap into a wealth of tools and applications such as Power Automate, Power BI and more, which take your project management activities to the next level.